adolfintel/TDF/README.md

 * Microsoft Corefonts: from [Sourceforge](https://sourceforge.net/projects/corefonts/)
 * Microsoft Visual C++ Redistributable: latest 32 and 64-bit versions from Microsoft
 * Microsoft mfplat: [mf-install](https://github.com/z0z0z/mf-install) from Github (will probably be removed in future versions of TDF)
+* xrandr: taken from the [Debian 11 package](https://packages.debian.org/bullseye/amd64/x11-xserver-utils/download) for better compatibility with the Steam Runtime

 The following components will be built from source:
 * Wine: latest master using the [wine-tkg build system](https://github.com/Frogging-Family/wine-tkg-git) with some custom config